 Statistics and studies about why people give up:

 - Scientists studying contestants on the TV show The Biggest Loser have identified a marked decrease in resting metabolic rate after six years, which led to the weight piling on again .
+This physiological adjustment is a survival mechanism where the body slows down the metabolism to conserve energy, making weight maintenance especially challenging for those who've lost a considerable amount.

 - Health psychologists have identified lockdowns associated with the Covid pandemic as having negatively impacted people’s eating habits, leading to an average weight gain of 29 pounds .